 So, all that to say, I took Big Daddy’s Spicy Beef Patty recipe and tweaked it to make it my own.
 I always want to give props if I try to copy someone’s recipe (highest form of flattery, right?)… but if you know me, you know I’m not good at following recipes verbatim.
 I always need to add a little somethin’ of my own…

-1 pound lean ground beef or turkey (or try diced potato for a vegan version)
+1 pound lean ground beef or turkey (or try lentils and diced potato for a vegan version)

 1 medium sweet onion, finely diced